michalorman/spring-web-service-archetype/README.md

 Choose option that refer to ``spring-web-service-archetype``, provide ``groupId``, ``artifactId`` and ``servletName``.
 Last parameter gives information what name should be used for configured servlet and therefore indicates the name of the Spring MVC's configuration file for this servlet.

+If you want import application to eclipse run:

+    mvn eclipse:eclipse -Dwtpversion=1.5